Table of Contents

 Regardless of the type of dog grooming table you choose, you need to keep some key features in mind.
 Remember, you’re protecting your back in this endeavor.
 So while you’re buying the table to keep your dog looking great, you also want YOUR needs in the back of your mind.

 - Size: How large is your dog?
 The table needs to fit your dog’s full LENGTH.
 Always err on the side of TOO BIG rather than too small.
 (You don’t want your dog to slide off)

 - Weight Limit: Again, you need to think of your dog’s size.
-All dog grooming tables have a maximum weight they can hold.
-You might love your chubby canine, but be honest on their size.
+All dog grooming tables have the maximum weight they can hold.
+You might love your chubby canine, but be honest about their size.
 No one wants the table to collapse.

 - Portability: If you’re setting up a permanent salon, this may not be a problem.
 But if you’re brushing your dog at home, odds are you don’t want a dog grooming table stuck in the living room.
 Foldable legs and ease of storage are essential.